 - Step 1: Trade data from Gresham or FTP feeds into the tradeloadstaging.dbo.messageinbound table.

-- Step 2: The trigger kicks off in the tradeloadstaging.dbo.messageinbound table and loads the trade data into the db.trade table in the Trade Transformation/IREP Staging DB Server 10.1.10.15.
+- Step 2: The trigger [Name:ProcessTrade] kicks off in the tradeloadstaging.dbo.messageinbound table and loads the trade data into the db.trade table in the Trade Transformation/IREP Staging DB Server 10.1.10.15.

-- Step 3: The trigger kicks off in the db.trade table to transform trades into FIX message, puts them in the MSMQ and sends them to GEMS FIX Server 10.1.10.6.
+- Step 3: The trigger [name SendTrade] on Server tradeloadstaging kicks off in the db.trade table to transform trades into FIX message, puts them in the MSMQ and sends them to GEMS FIX Server 10.1.10.6.

+Function Fn_send_single_msmq_mesage to call Assemblies MSMQ.dll.

+get_TradeOutboundMQConfig

 - Step 4: During the transformation process, the system generates status logs for all FIX trade messages and save them in the messageinbound_audit table.
 The logs show if the trade successfully transformed into an FIX message or failed.

+Note: messageinbound_audit has the trades from Gresham/FTP and portal, and it does not works with the table tradeloadstaging.dbo.gems_acknack.

 - Step 5: Once the trades are in the GEMS FIX Server 10.1.10.6, Raisul’s FIX Consumer process picks the messages and sends them to Broadridge GEMS and APPIA.
 This process runs in every 1 minute.